BrickSchema/py-brickschema/docs/brickify.rst

         bldg:B_sp rdf:type brick:Temperature_Setpoint .

-The second **operation** in the file is a 'condidtional' operation.
+The second **operation** in the file is a 'conditional' operation.
 A 'conditional' operation is much like a 'data' operation, and all of the variables specified in a 'conditional' operation must be present for the operation to be invoked, but a 'conditional' operation also includes an extra check to see if it should be used for a given row.
 In this case, the 'conditional' operation says that the has_reheat variable must be **true** in order for the associated 'data' operation to be invoked.
 In our example, the first row (for VAV 'A') under the column 'has_reheat' is listed as 'false' and so the 'data' operation does not fire.
 The second row (for VAV 'B') the 'has_reheat' column is 'true' and the 'data' operation fires, inserting the following triple into the graph